aaort/verification_code_field/README.md

 ## Getting started

-- Add package to your dependencies in your `pubspec.yaml` file.
+- Add package to your dependencies in `pubspec.yaml` file.
 - Run `flutter pug get`.
-- Import it in you file like this: `import 'package:verification_code_field:verification_code_field.dart';`
+- Import it in your file like this: `import 'package:verification_code_field:verification_code_field.dart';`

-And you're good to go...

 ## Usage